Zhimin (James) Lu, M.D., Ph.D.

 Professor and Principal Investigator

 Zhimin (James) Lu, M.D., Ph.D., is a Ruby E. Rutherford distinguished professor of Neuro-Oncology Research at MD Anderson.
 He joined the faculty in 2003, after completing his postdoctoral training in Tony Hunter’s lab at the Salk Institute.
 He is a leading expert in the field of cancer metabolism.
 His lab discovered that metabolic enzymes (PKM2, PGK1, and KHK-A) function as protein kinases and elucidated important mechanisms underlying the Warburg effect.
+In recognition of his contributions to science, he was named an American Association for the Advancement of Science (AAAS) Fellow in 2017.
 These discoveries may lead to unique therapeutic approaches for the treatment of cancer.

 Yan Xia, Ph.D.